leplatrem/blog.mathieu-leplatre.info/content/Dev/remote_settings_history.rst

 We merged with the *SHIELD* team and were now part of the *Product Delivery* team.
 Now responsible of making off-train changes reliable and safe (ie. updates without reinstall).

-Since we were only pulling read-only data from the server, the whole offline bi-directionnal sync code was overkill and slightly inefficient.
+Since we were only pulling read-only data from the server, the whole offline bi-directional sync code was overkill and slightly inefficient.
 For the sake of simplicity, I got rid of the *Kinto offline* library in Firefox and replaced it with plain Gecko specific IndexedDB code.
 Way easier to reason about, especially for a future code reader who wouldn't have the back story.

 More and more critical components of Firefox, desktop or mobile, are now relying on *Remote Settings*.
-A/B testing, experiments metadata, user messages, features recommandations rules, list of password breaches for `Firefox Monitor <https://monitor.firefox.com/>`_, password fields detection rules, localization packages, search partners configuratio...
+A/B testing, experiments metadata, user messages, features recommandations rules, list of password breaches for `Firefox Monitor <https://monitor.firefox.com/>`_, password fields detection rules, localization packages, search partners configuration...
 All of them using our two methods API :)

 We could not have been more successful. *Remote Settings* had become *THE* standard way to ship data in Firefox outside release trains!
 Some of us sometimes still call it *Kinto*.